sleekEagle/camstrm/README.md

 ```
 python write_vid.py --operation 0 --camera 0 --savetype 0 --savedir /path/to/save/video/file/
 ```
-To quit : Press the key 'q' on the image display window.
+## To quit :
+Press the key 'q' on the image display window.\
+If no display is used, press CTRL + Z

 # tips
 you can use scrcpy program from https://github.com/Genymobile/scrcpy